 Full-stack platforms, pulling the future forward.

 In the early days of the web, each website had a custom-built server running in a closet somewhere.
 In order to own the experience end-to-end, developers needed to own a slice of the infrastructure too.
 The same may be true for the next era in blockchain computing.
 This is what I’ve been calling “the server era.”

 “Server era” blockchains explicitly trade off composability for control.
-And this plays out on two-dimensions: control over the end-user experience, and more granular control over the economics of the supply-side resources of the network.
-An assumption of “server era” architectures is that network resources, such-as security, storage, and compute are demand constrained.
+And this plays out on two dimensions: control over the end-user experience, and more granular control over the economics of the supply-side resources of the network.
+An assumption of “server era” architectures is that network resources such as security, storage, and compute are demand constrained.
 That is, they can be scaled up, on demand, as the application gains adoption.
 This stands in contrast to “mainframe era” architectures where resource costs vary as a function of all of the other traffic on the network.
-The theory is that a full-stack “server era” architectures can mitigate the risk of a gentrifying “mainframe” chain.
+The theory is that full-stack “server era” architectures can mitigate the risk of a gentrifying “mainframe” chain.